selfhostx/ansible-role-certbot/README.md

 Services that should be restarted after `certbot` runs.

 These services will only be stopped the first time a new cert is generated.

+### Snap Installation

+Beginning in December 2020, the Certbot maintainers decided to recommend installing Certbot from Snap rather than maintain scripts like `certbot-auto`.

+Setting `certbot_install_method: snap` configures this role to install Certbot via Snap.

+This install method is currently experimental and may or may not work across all Linux distributions.

+#### Webroot Certificate Generation

+When using the `webroot` creation method, a `webroot` item has to be provided for every `certbot_certs` item, specifying which directory to use for the authentication.
+Also, make sure your webserver correctly delivers contents from this directory.

 ### Source Installation from Git